Honey Lime Pork Tacos with Sweet Green Chili Sauce

 Instructions

-1. Mix marinade ingredients in a ziplock bag.
+• Mix marinade ingredients in ziplock or plastic bag.

-1. When ready to cook, remove the meat from the marinade.
-Let excess juice drip off into bag, discard marinade and bag.
+• When ready to cook, remove meat from the marinade.
+Let excess juice drip into the marinade bag.
+Discard marinade and bag.
 Place meat on a plate.

-3. When meat is done, place on cutting board.
-Let sit for about 5 minutes, then shred or slice thin across the grain.
-Or shred in pan, and then remove meat from pan.
-Remove any excess fat before serving.
+• When meat is done, place on a cutting board.
+Let sit for 5 minutes and then shred or slice thinly across the grain.
+Alternately, shred meat in the pan.
+Remove excess fat while shredding the meat.

--Make sure the seal is tight on the pan when slow cooking.
-You can do this by placing plastic wrap, (yes plastic wrap) over the top of the pan before placing the lid on.
-Press the lid down to form a tight seal on top of the wrap.
-Doing this will create a seal so the liquid does not escape.
-It will not melt on the pan at a low temperature.
+Make sure the seal is tight on the pan when slow cooking.
+You can do this by placing plastic wrap (yes, plastic wrap) over the top of the pan before placing the lid on the pan.
+Press the lid down to form a tight seal over the plastic wrap.
+Creating a seal prevents liquid escaping.
+The plastic wrap will not melt on the pan at a low temperature.
 This is only necessary if the lid on the pan does not form a tight seal.

 This post was sponsored by Snake River Farms.